-Construction in progress consists of construction completed on the College campus.
-The Phase I development is sited on 16.5 acres of land and will consist of two buildings of approximately 135,000 square feet and related parking, drives, hardscape and landscape.
-The main building will accommodate administrative and instructional facilities on three levels; the second building will house the Advanced Technology Center and will include classrooms and labs, high-bay flexible labs and a conference center on two levels.
+The campus is sited on 16.5 acres of land and consists of two buildings of approximately 135,000 square feet and related parking, drives, hardscape and landscape.
+The main building accommodates administrative and instructional facilities on three levels; the second building houses the Advanced Technology Center and will include classrooms and labs, high-bay flexible labs and a conference center on two levels.
+As of December 31, 2011 construction in progress is made up of progress billings on a maintenance building.

-The Corporation has entered into a contract (the Design-Build Contract) with Breck-Ratcliff Joint Venture. (the Builder) to provide for the design and engineering service for the campus.
+The Corporation entered into a contract (the Design-Build Contract) with Breck-Ratcliff Joint Venture. (the Builder) to provide for the design and engineering service for the campus.

-The Design-Build Contract requires the Builder to perform the design and engineering of the campus as generally described in a master plan prepared for the LCTCS Board.
-The Architect has worked concurrently with the Builder, the Corporation and the Corporation's Advisory Committee to design the campus.
-The Corporation and the Builder will subsequently amend the Design-Build Contract as might be necessary to describe more fully the facilities to be constructed and the guaranteed maximum price to be paid by the Corporation.
-Substantial completion is expected by July 31, 2010.
+The Design-Build Contract required the Builder to perform the design and engineering of the campus as generally described in a master plan prepared for the LCTCS Board.
+The Architect worked concurrently with the Builder, the Corporation and the Corporation's Advisory Committee to design the campus.
+The Corporation and the Builder amended the Design-Build Contract as necessary to describe more fully the facilities to be constructed and the guaranteed maximum price to be paid by the Corporation.
+Substantial completion was reached in early July, 2010.